serendipity-dev/openldap-alpine-docker/README.md

 ```

+Because the image is using a specific encryption scheme for passwords (password-crypt-salt-format "$6$rounds=50000$%.16s"), mkpasswd must be used to generate every password's hash.

-Check that you have mkpasswd installed and install it if not (it is contained in whois package on Debian distributions):
+Check that mkpasswd is installed and install it if not (it is contained in whois package on Debian distributions):

 ```console
 which mkpasswd || apt-get install whois